jcornaz/kwik/CONTRIBUTING.md

 Here are few tricks that will make your pull requests most likely to be accepted and hassle-free:

 * Make sure the change is wanted by discussing it first int the [issues](https://github.com/jcornaz/kwik/issues)
-   * You may skipped this test if you are convinced it will be accepted (like obvious bug fix or so), but you.
-     But keep in mind what is obvious for you, is not necessarily obvious for everybody.
 * Keep your pull request small (many small PR are better than one big)
 * Write automated tests covering the new feature or fix
 * Make sure it passes the build (run `./gradlew check`)
 * Write a description
   * explaining what problem is solved (with a reference to an existing issue if applicable)
   * helping to read and understand the code changes
+* Update documentation if necessary (located in folder `docs`, you can generate it locally with `./gradlew sphinx`)